Bookrepublic/40k/international/_posts/2011-02-19-brown-the-old-model-isne28099t-broken-but-it-isne28099t-sufficient-any-more.markdown

 title: 'Brown: "The old model isn’t broken, but it isn’t sufficient any more."'
 wordpress_id: 4801
 categories:
-- Tag Interviews
+- interviews
+tag:
-- Today in Publishing
+- interviews
 ---

 _Change in Publishing: (not really) answers to (not really) questions.